 - Ordering wage garnishments on the payer’s regular paychecks.

 - Putting liens on vehicles or real estate property.

 - Instructing the Florida DMV to revoke a driver’s license until payment is made.

 - Suspending professional licenses and certifications.

 - Blocking international travel by revoking passport privileges.

 A judge can even hold the nonpaying parent in contempt of court for denying the court’s preexisting order.
 Someone in contempt of court can face jail time and fines

 When Should You Use Court Enforcement?

 Deciding to pursue court-issued enforcements of child support orders is not an easy decision to reach, especially if you have hesitation to add more contention to your relationship with your ex-spouse.
 Before you move too far ahead, speak with an Ocala family lawyer from Ami L. DiLorenzo, P.A. about your options.
-During a free consultation with our highly experienced legal team, we can discuss your situation and help you decide how to continue.
+During a consultation with our highly experienced legal team, we can discuss your situation and help you decide how to continue.